darigovresearch/deep-learning/README.md

 If you followed all steps and have it installed properly, you are ready to train your model!

-**For more details, follow the issue reported [here](https://stackoverflow.com/questions/60208936/cannot-dlopen-some-gpu-libraries-skipping-registering-gpu-devices) and [here](https://askubuntu.com/questions/1145946/tensorflow-wont-import-with-sudo-python3).**
+> For more details, follow the issue reported [here](https://stackoverflow.com/questions/60208936/cannot-dlopen-some-gpu-libraries-skipping-registering-gpu-devices) and [here](https://askubuntu.com/questions/1145946/tensorflow-wont-import-with-sudo-python3).

 # Examples
 ## Training the model:
+After to validate all paths and parameters in `settings.py`, the training could be performed with the following command line:
 ```
 python main.py -model unet -train True -predict False -verbose True
 ```